Combatting Parental Alienation

-Parental alienation can occur even when the relationship between the targeted child and the targeted parent was once a very positive one.
+Parental alienation can occur even when the targeted child’s relationship and the targeted parent were once a very positive one.
 It occurs when a child is forced to choose one parent’s side over the other after family separation and during parenting disputes.

 What Does Parent Alienation Look Like?

 The alienator might divulge unnecessary relational details — for example, instances of affairs — to a child.
-This can certainly make the child feel alienated themselves, as well as angry at (and feeling personally hurt by) something that was really between adults.
+This can certainly make the child feel alienated themselves and angry at (and feeling personally hurt by) something that was really between adults.

 An alienator may prevent a child from seeing or talking to the other parent while saying that the alienated is busy/occupied/uninterested in the child.